Quantifying Interstellar Extinction at High Galactic Latitudes: Degeneracy Analysis

-In Figure \ref{fig:par_range}, we show the result of making the above parameter cuts to the MIST isochrones for a set of isochrones with $8.9 \leq \log(a) \leq 10.3$, and illustrate the region of the Gaia HR diagram where valid solutions are feasible.
-We also make an initial mass cut, $m>0.4$, to reduce the chance of detecting fully convective stars.
-We wish to restrict the region further to minimise the detection of post-main sequence stars.
+In Figure \ref{fig:par_range}, we show the result of making the above parameter cuts to the MIST isochrones with $8.9 \leq \log(a) \leq 10.3 \, \log(\rm yrs)$, and illustrate the region of the Gaia HR diagram where valid solutions are feasible.
+We also make an initial mass cut, $m>0.4 \, M_\odot$, to reduce the chance of {selecting} fully convective stars.
+We wish to restrict the region further to minimise the {selection} of post-main sequence stars.
 This amounts to avoiding regions of the HR diagram in Figure \ref{fig:par_range} where we find sources with a phase greater than $0$.
-Making such a cut to observed sources will increase the probability of detecting main sequence stars.
-This has two main benefits; firstly, we are restricted to a region of the HR diagram where stellar evolution theory is most robust and the least systematics are present in choosing a stellar evolution model (see Section \ref{evolution_model}).
+Making a corresponding cut to observed absolute magnitudes will increase the probability of {select} main sequence stars.
+This has two main benefits; firstly, we are restricted to a region of the HR diagram where stellar evolution theory is most robust and the least systematics are present in choosing the model (see Section \ref{evolution_model}).
 Secondly, it is in this region of the HR diagram that the majority of the stars in the thick disk (and a significant proportion in the thin disk) at high Galactic latitudes appear.
 From looking at how the stellar parameter cuts propagate to Gaia absolute $G$ magnitude $(M_G)$ space, we can define a region of the HR diagram where the stellar models are the most robust for use in our forward model.
-We see that these cuts correspond to selecting sources with approximately $4.0<M_G<8$.
+We see that these cuts correspond to selecting sources with approximately $4.0<M_G<8 \, \rm mag$.

-Theoretically, our model can deal with determining the extinction of post-main sequence stars but the accuracy of the stellar models is inconsistent with that of sources along the main sequence, therefore, when applying to real data the contribution of an increased error in theoretical modelling the later stages of a stars life is beyond the scope of this work and not scientifically relevant to our primary focus.
+Theoretically, our model can deal with determining the extinction of post-main sequence stars {but stellar models are less accurate at reproducing the observables of post-main sequence stars.} When fitting to real data the contribution of an increased error in theoretical modelling the later stages of a star's life is beyond the scope of this work and not scientifically relevant to our primary focus.
 Our model would provide an underestimation of the error on $A_0$ in this region, which could be a large contaminant when we are looking for small variations in extinction.